damste/libsf/readme.txt

 Milestones:
 Oppie-1 through Oppie-7 have been mapped out.
 Oppie-1 has been coded, including emulator, assembler, debugger, and verilog.
-LibSF-386-x40 fundamental design has been created.
+LibSF Arxoda fundamental design has been created.
-See the li386-documentation pages.
+See the arxoda-documentation pages.

 A tool has been envisioned for writing the hardware:  LibSF Logician.
 It is a graphical tool for manipulating fundamental electronic components,